strapi/strapi/docs/3.x.x/en/plugins/quick-start.md

 # Quick start

-You can install and uninstall any plugin you want
+You can install and uninstall any plugin you want.

 ## Plugin installation